asendz/Portfolio/README.md

 # About Asen

-My name is Asen and I am an independent blockchain security researcher.

-This is a public profile of my experience as a blockchain and smart contract security auditor.
+My name is Asen and this is a public profile of my experience as an independent blockchain security researcher.

 Currently, I am actively participating in contest on platforms such as [Sherlock](https://www.sherlock.xyz/), [Code4rena](https://code4rena.com/), and [CodeHawks](https://www.codehawks.com/).